revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <details markdown="1"><summary> Show Answer </summary>

-- The ```repartition``` statement generates 10 partitions (no matter if it were more or less when they were loaded from wherever).
-These might become quite large on huge datasets and probably won’t fit into the allocated memory for one executor.
+- The ```repartition``` statement generates 10 partitions (no matter if it were more or less when they were loaded from wherever).These might become quite large on huge datasets and probably won’t fit into the allocated memory for one executor.

-- Also, only one partition can be allocated per executor.
-This means, only 10 out of the 240 executors are used (10 nodes with 24 cores, each running one executor).
+- Also, only one partition can be allocated per executor.This means, only 10 out of the 240 executors are used (10 nodes with 24 cores, each running one executor).